mpavlov/asiaq/README.md

 -   `port` Port that Redis should be available on
 -   `parameter_group` The set of Redis parameters to use
 -   `num_nodes` Number of nodes in cache cluster
--   `maintenance_window` Specifies the weekly time range (of atleast 1 hour) during which maintenance on the cache cluster is performed.
+-   `maintenance_window` specifies the weekly time range (of atleast 1 hour) in UTC during which maintenance on the cache cluster is performed.
+Default maintenance window is from sun:1:00-sun:2:00.

 ElastiCache also depends on some configuration from `disco_aws.ini`